Akyzariys/Python-YtDlp/README.md

 # Python-YtDlp
-A simple Python application for quickly downloading videos from YouTube using yt_dlp
+A simple Python application for quickly downloading videos from YouTube using yt_dlp, The application is suitable for use on Windows, Linux and Android (Termux).

 ## Description